XiaoyuQian829/XQRiskCore-open/README.md

 I’m deeply grateful to my PhD advisors, **Associate Professor Allan McRae** and **Dr. Fleur Garton**, whose modeling discipline shaped much of the system’s architecture.

-Special thanks to **Dr. JayBee Huang**, whose open sharing on social media — learning quant from scratch with AI — inspired the very spirit of this project.

 Two ideas guided this project from the ground up:

 - **Charlie Munger’s latticework thinking**, which taught me to cross-pollinate abstractions from genetics to finance.